ChavitoBOOM/ChavitoBOOM/About Me.md

 - 👀 I’m interested in Minecraft & Discord
 - 🌱 I’m currently learning How to do Minecraft plugins or Discords Bots
 - 💞️ I’m looking to collaborate on Minecraft Server or Minecraft plugins
-- 📫 How to reach me: chavitogijon@gmail.com
+- 📫 How to reach me: chavitogijon@gmail.com or discord: ChavitoBOOM#2005

 <!---
 ChavitoBOOM/ChavitoBOOM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.